LEAF International | Guatemala

 Meet a Student

-Mario Rene Figueroa Niche: At 16 years of age, Mario dreams of being a percussionist in a large orchestra.
+At 16 years of age, Mario Rene Figueroa Niche dreams of being a percussionist in a large orchestra.
 His father is a farmer, but makes very little money.
 The family can’t afford school so Mario helps his father.
 Mario’s parents don’t see the value in obtaining an education.
 Sara, Mario’s percussion teacher, says he has a natural talent.
 She invited him to participate in the band even though he is not studying at the school.
 Gangs are very prominent in El Tejar, but Mario receives a sense of belonging from the music program, something positive.
 The band has become Mario’s passion.
 In his words,

-“From an early age, I have had contact with marimba music because my grandfather is a marimba player (marimbista, in Spanish) and have learned to love and admire our music, but as a student in LEAF International I have found that music is universal, that speaks the same language, that unites us, that there is no border.” -Mario Niche, LI Student, 2013
+“From an early age, I have had contact with marimba music because my grandfather is a marimba player (marimbista, in Spanish) and have learned to love and admire our music, but as a student in LEAF International I have found that music is universal, that speaks the same language, that unites us, that there is no border.” -Mario Niche, LEAF International Student

 From music instruments to child sponsorships, our people-centered programs depend on generous givers like you to grow and thrive.
 Donate today!
 100% of your gift goes directly to support music and arts education programs in the country of your choosing.